mkijak/cronjob-commands-bundle/readme.md

 Usage
 ==========================
-Run trigger-command once per minute.
+Run the "trigger-command" once per minute.
 Consider using quiet mode for less output.

-Add to crontab (`crontab -e`):
+For cron: add to crontab (`crontab -e`):

 ```bash
 * * * * * /path/to/symfony/bin/console cron_commands:trigger -q
 ```

-In quiet mode you can still display some messages from your commands setting visibility level in second parameter of writeln function (or 3rd parameter of write function):
+In the quiet mode you can still display some messages from your commands setting visibility level as a second parameter of the writeln function (or 3rd parameter of the write function):

 ``` php
 use Symfony\Component\Console\Output\OutputInterface;